CharlesLgn/RestGo/RestGoBack/Api.md

 [![Run the Back](https://img.shields.io/badge/ReadMe-Back-75CEDE.svg)](https://github.com/CharlesLgn/RestGo/blob/master/RestGoBack/README.md)

 ## Note
-All request for `article` and `category`  can be receive in XML and JSON
-But for post request, just JSON is read
+All request for `article` and `category`  can be receive in __XML__, __JSON__ and __YAML__ But for post request, just JSON is read

 ## Article
  - GET :
    - __`localhost:8000/articles`__
      - Get all articles store
-     - `X-Article-Id` : if there is a `X-Article-Id` in the Header of the request,
-     Get just the article whit this id
+     - `X-Article-Id` : if there is a `X-Article-Id` in the Header of the request, Get just the article whit this id
+     - `X-display-categ`  : if you write `true` in this Header, the data you receive appears with the _categorie id and lib_
    - __`localhost:8000/article/{id}`__
      - Get the article whit this id
-      If the id doesn't exit, it return an 400 eror
+      If the id does not exit, it return an 400 error
+     - `X-display-categ`  : if you write `true` in this Header, the data you receive appears with the _categorie id and lib_
    - __`localhost:8000/article/categorie/{id}`__
      - Get all article from a categorie whit this id
-      If the id doesn't exit, it return an 400 eror
+      If the id does not exit, it return an 400 error
+     - `X-display-categ`  : if you write `true` in this Header, the data you receive appears with the _categorie id and lib_
  - POST :
    - __`localhost:8000/article`__
      - Create an article
-     - Json to send (all can't be ommit) :
+     - Json to send (all can't be omit) :
      ```JSON
      {
-       "lib"    : string,
+       "lib"    : "string",
-       "price"  : double,
+       "price"  : 0.00,
-       "idCeteg": int
+       "idCateg": 0
      }
      ```
    - __`localhost:8000/article/{id}`__
      - Update the article whit this id
-     - Json to send (all can be ommit) :
+     - Json example to send (all can be omit) :
      ```JSON
      {
-       "lib"    : string,
+       "lib"    : "string",
-       "price"  : double,
+       "price"  : 0.00,
-       "idCeteg": int
+       "idCateg": 0
      }
      ```
  - PUT :
    - __`localhost:8000/article/{id}`__
      - Overwrite the article whit this id
-     - Json to send (all can't be ommit) :
+     - Json to send (all can't be omit) :
      ```JSON
      {
        "lib"    : string,
        "price"  : double,
-       "idCeteg": int
+       "idCateg": int
      }
      ```
  - PATCH :
    - __`localhost:8000/article/{id}`__
      - Update the article whit this id
-     - Json to send (all can be ommit) :
+     - Json to send (all can be omit) :
      ```JSON
      {
        "lib"    : string,
        "price"  : double,
-       "idCeteg": int
+       "idCateg": int
      }
      ```
  - DELETE :